Play as therapy has been an accepted treatment method for various childhood problems ever since it was first

 “Play is the singular central activity of childhood, occurring at all times and in all places.”

-of how play relates to work, it is the way a child learns to make sense of his or her world.
-By trying out roles, re-
+how play relates to work, it is the way a child learns to make sense of his or her world.
+By trying out roles, re-enacting

-enacting important events, practicing nurturing skills, exploring different themes, and pretending to have various
+important events, practicing nurturing skills, exploring different themes, and pretending to have various experiences, all

-experiences, all within a safe, nonthreatening environment, the child can build confidence, resolve emotional conflicts,
+within a safe, nonthreatening environment, the child can build confidence, resolve emotional conflicts, and develop one-

 To help us understand the power of play therapy, Charles Schaefer also provided the following list of therapeutic